 - Any pruning or removal of trees on town property or in public rights of way must be approved by the Tree Board.
 Trees on private property outside the Hillsborough Historic District are not regulated by the town.
-For more information, contact Public Space Manager Stephanie Trueblood by email or by phone at 919-296-9481.
+For more information, contact Public Space and Sustainability Manager Stephanie Trueblood by email or by phone at 919-296-9481.

 - The town has a tree preservation ordinance that it follows during the approval process for new residential and commercial developments.